Priyo07/ICdesign_Inverter-RingOscillator/README.md

+Inverter Circuit with CMOS
-Creating schematic with XSCHEM and IC layout with magic sky130
+Creating schematic with XSCHEM and IC layout with Magic SKY130